dx7er/Tars/README.md

 Use Command `git clone https://github.com/naqviO7/Tars.git` to Download

 ## IGNORE ERRORS IF ANY!
-Still Learnging and Trying to Make IT BETTER!
+Still Learning and Trying to Make IT BETTER!